amcharts/amcharts4/.github/ISSUE_TEMPLATE/bug_report.md

 <!---
 A clear and concise description of what the bug is, as well as steps needed to reproduce it.

-Or better yet provide a working example.
-Providing a demo will make so much easier for the dev team to locate the bug and fix it faster.
+If you think posting a few lines of code would help do it.
+Otherwise, please consider going one step further by providing a working example.
+A live demo will make so much easier for the dev team to locate the bug and fix it faster.

 For vanilla JavaScript examples use:
 CodePen (https://codepen.io/)